Winter weather batters wide swath of southern U.S. - UPI.com

 "This storm will likely bring significant impacts from snow, sleet and freezing rain," Stein said in a statement.
 "North Carolinians should pay close attention to their local weather forecast and make sure they are prepared with what they need at home before Friday afternoon."

 Residents of Atlanta are bracing for a rare snowstorm expected on Friday.
-The storm should to be less severe than originally forecast, but sleet, freezing drizzle and a quarter inch of ice could combine to make travel treacherous, according to the National Weather Service.
+The storm is expected to be less severe than originally forecast, but sleet, freezing drizzle and a quarter inch of ice could combine to make travel treacherous, according to the National Weather Service.

 Middle Tennessee is also bracing for frigid winter weather, with forecasters predicting as much as 8 inches of snow in and around Nashville.